Close Give Feedback

 A. If the windows are Arctic White powder coat which is really cool/blue/grey in its whiteness then you might look at this combination -

 Resene Iron with Resene Grey Friars (roof) or Resene Half Silver Chalice with Resene New Denim Blue (roof).
-But if the windows are Warm White powder coat then you could look at – Resene Rakaia with Resene Nocturnal (roof) or Resene Eighth Friar Grey with Resene Squall (roof).
+But if the windows are Warm White powder coat then you could look at – Resene Rakaia with Resene Nocturnal (roof) or Resene Eighth Friar Greystone with Resene Squall (roof).

 Resene Iron